CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 setting as well as reusable validation components to perform the sending and receiving validation.

 ## Validation Design
-The diagram below proposes four validation "checkpoints":
+The diagram below proposes three validation "checkpoints":

 | Name           | Description + Location                                              | Purpose                                                                                                        |
 |----------------|---------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|